lucasbastida/crypto-summary/README.md

 # Crypto
 Checks price of your portfolio (WIP) and other cryptocurrencies from coingecko.com.
+Created to practice Rust.

 ## Usage